 To use the work please attribute the work like this:

-diligentsearch.eu will be build upon existing open source technology that makes outofcopyright.eu available.
-It will facilitate a decision making process to do a diligent search according the EU Orphan Work directive.
-The source code of this can be found here.
+diligentsearch.eu is build upon existing open source technology that makes outofcopyright.eu available.
+It facilitates decision making processes to do a diligent search according the EU Orphan Work directive.

 The tools that make this platform possible is licensed under a GNU GPL V3 license and available via Github: https://github.com/Kennisland/diligentsearch.eu